-In order to gain a more accurate assessment of the eroded mass, the material loss can be defined as a function of two of the four well-known quantities, i.e., electrical current, arcing time, transferred electrical charge, and arc energy.
+In order to gain a more accurate assessment of the eroded mass, the material loss can be defined as a function of two of the four well-known quantities, i.e., electrical current peak (I_p) , arcing time (T_a) , transferred electrical charge (Q_a) , and arc energy (E_a) .
 Table II demonstrates the equations derived by considering all measured data including the experiments with varying current amplitude and constant arcing time, and vice versa.
-To specify how good the derived equations fit the measured data, the r-squared index was calculated.
-The closer the index is to one, the better is the model.
+To better fit the data, these functions are as a product of the exponents of two arc characteristics.